-On February 28, 2020, the Company executed a Memorandum of Understanding with the IRS to participate voluntarily in the IRS Compliance Assurance Process ("CAP") program for the 2020 tax year, and thus the tax year is under audit.
+For tax year 2020, the Company is voluntarily participating in the IRS Compliance Assurance Process ("CAP") program, and thus the tax year is under audit.
 Under the CAP program, the IRS reviews the federal tax positions of the Company to identify and resolve any tax issues that may arise throughout the tax year.
 The objectives of the CAP program are to resolve issues in an efficient and contemporaneous manner and eliminate the need for a lengthy post-filing examination.
-During the period in connection with the CAP program, the IRS provided formal notice of examination of our 2017 and 2018 tax years.
+During the current year in connection with the CAP program, the IRS provided formal notice of examination of our 2017 and 2018 tax years.